-Camp Addict co-founder Kelly just had her four year nomadiversary (she's been full-time RVing since May 2015) and has lived in the same 24-foot travel trailer the entire time.
+Camp Addict co-founder Kelly just had her four year nomadiversary (she's been full-time RVing since May 2015) and has lived in the same 24-foot bumper pull camper trailer the entire time.

 Until recently she hasn't had a great solar power setup, despite boondocking all the time.

 She's been making do with portable solar panels, which hasn't been the best off-grid power solution for her.

 To say that Kelly was hard on her ground deploy solar panels is putting it mildly.

 During the 2018 holidays, when we had the opportunity to moochdock somewhere we could easily work on her rig, we finally decided to install rooftop solar.